suyogwaghere/node-express/README.txt

 cd into that folder
-then install express into that folder using following command npm install express
+then install express into that folder using following command npm install express to run the program just type node app.js

 then create 2 files
 app.js